Solving Non-linear Least Squares

 double Solver::Summary::minimizer_time_in_seconds

-Time (in seconds) spent in the Minimizer.
+Time (in seconds) spent in the minimizer.

 double Solver::Summary::postprocessor_time_in_seconds